Join 20000+ Happy Users Who Use Location Weather to Show Weather Forecasts

 Second: Create a New Weather Widget

-- Now, select the Horizontal or the Combined Weather Layout and pick the Template One, as the Weather Graph chart is currently available for these two layouts.
+3. Now, select either the Horizontal or Combined Weather Layout and choose Template One, as the Weather Graph chart is currently available for these two layouts.

 Third: Find the Weather Forecast Data Tab